XRefresh

 Firefox

-XRefresh has it's own tab panel in Firebug window.
-You need to enable Firebug for particular site to enable XRefresh functionality.
+XRefresh has its own tab panel in the Firebug window.
+You need to enable Firebug for a particular site to enable XRefresh functionality.

-In Interenet Explorer 7 you can find XRefresh icon in the tools in the top right corner (the icon may be hidden in the chevron section).
+In Internet Explorer 7 you can find the XRefresh icon in the tools in the top right corner (the icon may be hidden in the chevron section).

 The icon reflects the connection status.
-You may click it to open XRefresh Panel
+You can click it to open XRefresh Panel

 - install Firebug 1.4 or higher